DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization: Method

+where $\mathbf{J}^\mathrm{T}_{\mathbf{z}}$ is the transpose of the Jacobian matrix of the Decoder $\mathcal{D}$ with respect to $\mathbf{z}$.
 Figure~\ref{fig:continuity_loss} illustrates the role of the Continuity Loss ($\mathcal{L}_{C}$) in structuring the latent space based on the temporal sequence of poses.
 In the absence of $\mathcal{L}_{C}$, the Pose Autoencoder clusters similar poses without considering their temporal sequence, which may result in an undesirable pose being traversed between two consecutive poses during optimization.
 This can cause the optimization process to become trapped in local minima.
-Conversely, incorporating $\mathcal{L}_{C}$ encourages the latent space to organize itself by pose similarity and temporal succession, ensuring that one pose leads smoothly to the next.
-This structure significantly reduces the risk of encountering local minima and facilitates a more reliable pose transition within the optimization step.
+Conversely, incorporating $\mathcal{L}_{C}$ encourages the latent space to organize by pose similarity and temporal succession, ensuring that one pose leads smoothly to the next.
+By mitigating the risk of local minima, this structure allows for more reliable pose transitions and faster optimization (demonstrated by the reduced iteration count in Section~\ref{sec:ablation}).

-\paragraph{Temporal Predictor} The Pose Autoencoder effectively constructs a structured latent space for decoding single poses.
+\paragraph*{Temporal Predictor} The Pose Autoencoder effectively constructs a structured latent space for decoding single poses.
 However, this space lacks two critical properties.
 First, it is unbounded, assuming arbitrary shapes as combinations of Gaussian distributions.
 Second, while the Continuity Loss promotes poses to be reachable during the optimization step, it remains unclear which pose to select for temporal coherence among all possible reachable poses.
 This implies a lack of a clear understanding of the sequential progression of poses during optimization.
+We explored the idea of directly encoding sequences of poses in the latent vector.
+However, this resulted in a very slow optimization process and mostly non-accurate results due to the sparsity of the data.
 To address these issues, we propose training a neural network\textemdash Temporal Predictor\textemdash to predict the most likely sequences of latent vectors based on their coherence with previous sequences.
 These predictions can then inform and guide the Pose Optimizer process.
 This approach not only helps navigate away from invalid regions in the latent space but also provides the system with an understanding of the temporal sequence of the data.
 A visual overview of the Temporal Predictor is depicted in Figure~\ref{fig:inference_pipeline}.